xtendui/xtendui/src/gatsby/markdown/components/googlelocator/index.md

 Here are the main **javascript options**.

-Additionally you can pass functions to `options.formatData` to populate inside `options.itemsTemplate` with query `data-xt-populate="<FunctionName>"`, see javascript file source code `xtendui/src/googlelocator.js`.
+Additionally you have to pass functions to `options.formatData` to populate inside `options.itemsTemplate` with query `data-xt-populate="<FunctionName>"`, see javascript file source code `xtendui/src/googlelocator.js`.

-For advanced options see javascript file source code `xtendui/src/googlelocator.js`.

 <div class="xt-overflow-sub overflow-y-hidden overflow-x-scroll my-4 xt-my-auto w-full">